 This is why I have written about marriage first.

 Not knowing what you are letting yourself in for – can lead to disappointment.
-Choosing the wrong person can lead to emotional heartache, pain and feelings of failure and so on.
+Choosing the wrong person and not knowing how to choose the right person, can lead to emotional heartache, pain and feelings of failure and so on.

 And getting married before you are ready to settle down can also lead to a lot of pain and frustration.